Frequently Asked Questions

 What happens once I book a tour?

-After we receive your deposit we will send you an electronic pre-departure packet with detailed arrival and departure information, suggestions for making travel arrangements, packing list, insurance information, and information about the area we will be visiting.
-For our fixed-date public tours, once we confirm the tour has enough participants you can purchase your airfare.
-For private and custom tours, we will notify you when the group has met its minimum number.
+After we receive your deposit we will send you a email confirming your booking.
+You can purchase your airfare once the trip minimum has been met – we will notify you when this happens and also send you electronic pre-departure documents with detailed arrival and departure information, suggestions for making travel arrangements, packing list, insurance information, and information about the area we will be visiting.